9th8/up-to-date-real-world-haskell/5-writing-a-library.md

 ```

 As the `description` field indicates, a field can span multiple lines,
-provided they\'re indented.
+provided they're indented.

 Also included in the global properties is license information.
 Most
 Haskell packages are licensed under the BSD license, which Cabal calls
 `BSD3`[^2].
-(Obviously, you\'re free to choose whatever license you
+(Obviously, you're free to choose whatever license you
 think is appropriate.)
 The optional `license-file` field lets us specify
-the name of a file that contains the exact text of our package\'s
+the name of a file that contains the exact text of our package's
 licensing terms.

 The features supported by successive versions of Cabal evolve over time,
-so it\'s wise to indicate what versions of Cabal we expect to be
+so it's wise to indicate what versions of Cabal we expect to be
 compatible with.
 The features we are describing are supported by
 versions 1.2 and higher of Cabal.